-This acrylic pouring dresser has the ideal colors to make your daughter’s room look incredible.
+This acrylic pouring dresser has the ideal colors to make your room look incredible.

-Pink, purple and pastel colors.
+Pink, silver, and pastel colors.
 A perfect combination!

 Metallic colors are also a great idea to combine, specially gold, like in this perfect coffee table with the acrylic pouring method.